 When I was younger, setting goals to me meant focusing on my career.
-I believed at the time that if I set good career goals then all my life goals would eventuate.
+I believed at the time that if I set good career goals, all my life goals would eventuate.
 How wrong was I?
-I found I kept putting off my life goals in order to meet career goals.
-In doing so, I was getting into a rut, and not as happy as when I put my life goals first.
+I found I kept putting off my life goals to meet my career goals.
+In doing so, I was getting into a rut and unhappy as I had goals I wanted to achieve.
+I still have lots of goals I wish to achieve.
 I believe it is fantastic to have a list of life goals to achieve over your lifetime that you add to each year.

-One thing I learned is that it is best to set your own life goals before setting career or business goals.
-For life gaols create happiness and are generally aligned with your core values.
+Over the years, I learned that it is best to set your own life goals before setting career or business goals.
+For life, goals create happiness and are generally aligned with your core values.

-The incident woke me up, as of this day I decided to choose to work closer to home and learn skills that would provide opportunities to work around my children as they grew up.
-The day I choose to put life goals first once again.
+The incident woke me up, and as of this day, I decided to choose to work closer to home and learn skills that would provide opportunities to work around my children as they grew up.
+The day I chose to put life goals first once again.

 What is the meaning of life goals?

-A life goal is an idea of a future personal outcome, that a person plans and commits to achieve.
-Whereas, a business goal is a business outcome that a person or a group of people for the business plan to and commit to achieving.
+A life goal is an idea of a future personal outcome that a person plans and commits to achieve.
+In contrast, a business goal is a business outcome that a person or a group of people for the business plan to and commit to achieving.

 Life goals are desires people wish to achieve during their lifetime.
 Life goals connect with our core values, guiding us to live our best life.
 Your core values are the moral compass that guides you as you pursue your dreams.

 It is best to plan your life goals before your business goals.
 One reason for this is happiness.
 If you plan your business goals first, you may be unhappy, especially if your business goals do not align with your personal goals and values.